tauri-apps/tauri-docs/docs/about/intro.md

 This same situation can be seen in the Rust vs Node vs C++ battlefields, where hardliners take their stances and refuse to collaborate across communities.

 Today, Tauri uses Rust for the backend - but in the not too distant future, other backends like Go, Nim, Python, Csharp etc. will be possible.
-This is because we are maintaining the offical Rust bindings to the [webview](https://github.com/webview) organisation and plan to let you switch out the backend for your needs.
+This is because we are maintaining the official Rust bindings to the [webview](https://github.com/webview) organisation and plan to let you switch out the backend for your needs.
 Since our API can be implemented in any language with C interop, full compliance is only a PR away.

 ## Honest Open Source